GGEMS/ggems/docs/Sphinx/v1.0/source/examples_and_tools.rst

 Examples & Tools
 ****************

 A list of examples and tools are provided for GGEMS users.
-Each time, when it is possible, C++ and python macros are given.
-For C++ macros, a CMakeLists.txt file is mandatory for compilation.
+C++ and python instructions are given.
+For C++, a CMakeLists.txt file is mandatory for compilation.

 ..
 NOTE::

   Examples are compiled and installed when the compilation option 'BUILD_EXAMPLES' is set to ON.
-C++ macro executables are installed in the same location than example folders.
+C++ executables are installed in example folders.

-All provided examples are explained in details in the following parts.
-Only python macros are explained.
-C++ macros are very similar and not need more explanations.

-Example 0: Cross section computation
+Example 0: Cross-section computation
 ====================================

-The purpose of this example is to provide a tool computing cross section for a specific material and a specific photon physical process.
-The energy (in MeV) and the OpenCL device have to be set by the user.
+The purpose of this example is to provide a tool computing cross-section for a specific material and a specific photon physical process.
+The energy (in MeV) and the OpenCL device are set by the user.

 .. code-block:: console